 Your first step should always be to confirm your new data collection locally.

-The about:telemetry page allows to view any data you submitted to Telemetry, whether it is in existing pings or in new custom pings.
+The about:telemetry page allows to view any data you submitted to Telemetry in the last 60 days, whether it is in existing pings or in new custom pings.
+You can choose which pings to display on the top-left.

 If you need to confirm when - or if - pings are getting sent, you can run an instance of the gzipServer locally.
 It emulates roughly how the official Telemetry servers respond, and saves all received pings to disk for inspection.